BrankoNinic993/Portfolio/README.md

 ![image](https://github.com/BrankoNinic993/Portfolio/assets/95103431/ab64c8eb-70e2-495e-83c2-cf776689743b) --- ODRADJENO

-1. Create responsive design for Homepage section (explore css responsive design on internet).
+1. Create responsive design for Homepage section (explore css responsive design on internet). --- ODRADJENO

 ### Introduction Part:

-1. curve the edges using border-radius (odradjeno) and add a little bit of shadow in the outer parts (odradjeno) and add some padding (odradjeno),
+1. curve the edges using border-radius and add a little bit of shadow in the outer parts and add some padding --- ODRADJENO
-2. change background color to be more similar to the one in Clickup image (odradjeno) (explore gradients as new css features)
+2. change background color to be more similar to the one in Clickup image (explore gradients as new css features) --- ODRADJENO
-3. check for typos in your headings (odradjeno) and change it to 'h1' --- ODRADJENO
+3. check for typos in your headings and change it to 'h1' --- ODRADJENO

 ### Social Media Links Part: